-Tall, perennial, wetland herb that grows up to 3 meters tall with square, woody stems.
+- Tall, perennial, wetland herb that grows up to 3 meters tall from square, smooth woody stems.

 Habitat & Ecology

-For large patches, there are relatively effective biocontrol agents, for example Galerucella calmariensis and G. pusilla.
-These beetles feed on the plant stems in their larval stage.
+- For large patches, there are relatively effective biocontrol agents.
+For example these beetles, Galerucella calmariensis and G. pusilla, feed on the plant stems in their larval stage.

 - Hylobius transversovittatus is a root feeding weevil.

 - It will take a minimum of 2 years to defoliation to kill the plants.

 - Please see the Best Management Practices for purple loosestrife for more information on biolgoical management (pg.
 13-25).

 For alternative planting options to purple loosestrife download the ISCBC's Grow Me Instead brochure (pg.
 43 and 44).